Banjo-Kazooie (video game): Retrospective reception

 According to Nintendo Life's 10/10 review of the Switch re-release, the game was "a benchmark for 3D platforming excellence that has rarely been replicated since."
 Claims of Banjo-Kazooie being greater or a close second to Super Mario 64, as well as building off already-established aspects of the 3D platform game, continue in writings by retrospective journalists.
 Positives have been commonly cited toward its British sarcastic humour, which has been suggested to distinguish it from other games of its kind released in the same generation, as well as its graphics, controls, soundtrack, challenge, variety, likeable characters, and atmosphere, scope and design of its levels. news.com.au reasoned the "charming characters and memorable moments" made up for the scale being slightly less than Super Mario 64 and Banjo-Tooie.
 GameSpot's Darryn Bonthuys wrote it "was nearly perfect, a game that hit the Goldilocks zone of size, fun, and challenge with its design, while also offering a soundtrack that would make you tap holes in your floor."
 The game is frequently described as a capturer of hearts and spirits, SVG.com and news.com.au stating it was the only entry in the series to do so.

 Opinions on how well Banjo-Kazooie has aged differ.
 Reviews of the XBLA port from Eurogamer and IGN considered it outdated in its gameplay style and issues related to the controls and camera.
 Others, however, argue the game still holds up and is one of very few retro 3D platformers to do so, which was expressed as early as 2000 by Matt Casamassina and as late as 2022 by long-time video game journalist Chris Scullion's book Jumping for Joy: The History of Platform Video Games.
 Banjo-Kazooie has also been cited as part of a 1990s golden age of Rare entries that showed a frequency and strong devotion to quality in the platform and shooter genres, which began with Donkey Kong Country and mostly encompassed the Nintendo 64.
 Banjo-Kazooie has been the most acclaimed of these games.
-Victor Lucas, reviewing the game for The Electric Playground upon its release, noticed it was a part of Rare's "bombardment of triple A games", which also included Goldeneye 007, Diddy Kong Racing and (at the time) the upcoming Conker game.
+Victor Lucas, reviewing the game for The Electric Playground upon its release, noticed it was a part of Rare's "bombardment of triple A games", which also included Goldeneye 007, Diddy Kong Racing and Conker's Bad Fur Day.